-Comment E: The retiree liability is only 76.1% funded.
-In addition, the amortization period (currently 20 years) exceeds the average expected future lifetime of the current retired members (which is approximately 19 years).
+Comment F: The retiree liability is only 77.3% funded.
 We recommend that the Board consider lowering the amortization period for at least the portion of the unfunded liability attributable to retiree liability.

-For comparison, the table below provides the computed contribution rates if the unfunded retiree liabilities were to be amortized over a shorter time period.
-Based on the current funding policy, the retiree liabilities are projected to be fully funded in approximately 10 years and the Retirement System is projected to be 60% funded in the next few years.
+For comparison, the table below provides the computed contribution rates, excluding expenses, if the unfunded retiree liabilities were to be amortized over a shorter time period.
+Based on the current funding policy, the retiree liabilities are projected to be fully funded in approximately 10 years and the Retirement System is projected to be 70% funded in approximately 9 years.

 Amortization Period

 Unfunded Retiree Liability Unfunded Remaining Liability Contribution Rate

-10 years 20 years 60.75%
+8 years 19 years 64.22%

-15 20 52.85%
+10 19 58.83%

-20 20 48.95%
+15 19 51.69%